 JACC: Heart Failure publishes peer-reviewed articles on all aspects of heart failure, including original clinical studies, experimental investigations with clear clinical relevance, and state-of-the-art papers.
 Case reports will not be considered for publication.
-The journal will be predominantly focused on human heart failure including heart failure clinical trials, Phases I-IV and heart failure registries, including methodology and design papers, and personalized medicine including the areas of pharmacogenetics, biomarkers, and metabolomics.
+The journal will be predominantly focused on human heart failure, including heart failure clinical trials, (Phases I to IV); heart failure registries (including methodology and design papers); and personalized medicine (including the areas of pharmacogenetics, biomarkers, and metabolomics).
 We also believe that interdisciplinary relationships with neuroscience, pulmonary medicine, nephrology, electrophysiology, and surgery as they relate to heart failure will be of particular interest.

 We request that all manuscripts be submitted online at www.jaccsubmit-heartfailure.org.

-Manuscript submissions should conform to the guidelines set forth in the ‘‘Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication,’’ available from http://www.ICMJE.org and most recently updated in January 2014.
+Manuscript submissions should conform to the guidelines set forth in the ‘‘Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals,’’ available from http://www.icmje.org/recommendations and most recently updated in December 2016.